aaronbalthaser/chatter/README.md

 2. SCSS is not located in a single file but is separated into files across the project per Angular best practices.

-  A. Styles.scss - src/styles.scss: contains global styles, currently resets and minor styles for maintaining percent based dimensions.
+* Styles.scss - src/styles.scss: contains global styles, currently resets and minor styles for maintaining percent based dimensions.

-  B. All other styles are bound to the related components that comprise the application.
+* All other styles are bound to the related components that comprise the application.

 3. Component architecture consists of the use of one module with three components:

-  A. Chat Component - serves as a smart/container component.
+* Chat Component - serves as a smart/container component.

-  B. Chat Form Component - serves as a dumb/child component.
+* Chat Form Component - serves as a dumb/child component.

-  C. Chat Bubble Component - serves as a dumb/child component.
+* Chat Bubble Component - serves as a dumb/child component.

 ## Min Requirments

-  A. View previous messages, with the newest message nearest the box where new messages are entered (so, reverse chronological order if you have previous messages appearing below the chatbox, otherwise, chronological order).
+* View previous messages, with the newest message nearest the box where new messages are entered (so, reverse chronological order if you have previous messages appearing below the chatbox, otherwise, chronological order).

-  B. Write a message.
+* Write a message.

-  C. Have the message you wrote appear with the other messages, with your message as the most recent.
+* Have the message you wrote appear with the other messages, with your message as the most recent.

 ## Walkthrough